 While it adds to the atmosphere of this game, this can become annoying.
 Like you see in the screenshot, the game is pretty dark.
 If you are in a well lite room, you might not see many things because of the light.
-I truly advice to play this game in a somewhat darker room.
+I truly advise playing this game in a somewhat darker room.

 Something I also really like is how the loot works.
 You don’t get better loot from the stronger enemies.
 No, you can get a better sword by killing a simple bat.
 Speaking about bats and flying enemies, there is a problem with them.
-Their hitbox seems to bit a bit off.
+Their hit box seems to bite a bit off.
 This causes some moments where I clearly hit the bat yet, it took no damage.

-A great addition to this update is how the game now displays status effects and it’s timer.
+A great addition to this update is how the game now displays status effects, and it’s timer.
 When you drink a random potion, you now know what it means when the game tells you “you feel warm”.
 Also, the leveling up system is a great thing.
-I feel that it’s more fine tuned then before the update.
+I feel that it’s more fine-tuned than before the update.
 And I really like it.
 The stats aren’t overly difficult.
 They are straight forward.
 For example, a weapon will say that it can do from 5 to 10 damage.
 So, if you level up your attack stat, you will easily do the most damage possible with that given weapon.

 Managing the inventory is a joy.
-You need to be on a safe spot since the inventory, like Minecraft, doesn’t pause they game.
+You need to be on a safe spot since the inventory, like Minecraft, doesn’t pause the game.
 And dear developer, when you pause a game, the music should stop as well.
-Anyways, the dragging around of items is a blast.
+Anyway, the dragging around of items is a blast.
 And the ability to pick up items while being in the inventory screen and drag it into it.
 Great!

 Not that easy!